Judges

 Director, National Crafts Museum

 Born in 1964 in Nagoya, Aichi Prefecture.
 Karasawa holds a graduate degree in fine arts from the Aichi University of the Arts.
-After working as a curator at the Aichi Prefectural Ceramic Museum, in 2003 Karasawa accepted a post as a chief researcher for the National Museum of Modern Art, Tokyo.
+After working as a curator at the Aichi Prefectural Ceramic Museum, in 2003 Karasawa accepted the post of chief researcher for the National Museum of Modern Art, Tokyo.
 In 2010, he became the director of the Crafts Division.
 He assumed his current post in 2020.
 In 2018, Karasawa was awarded the 39th Koyama Fujio Memorial Prize (Merit Award).
 Karasawa specializes in the history of modern and contemporary ceramics.
 He is a member of the Japan Ceramic Society Prize award committee.
-Karasawa’s publications include Kamabetsu gaido Nihon no yakimono Seto [Kiln Guide, Japanese Ceramics: Seto] (Tankosha, 2002).
-Karasawa is a coauthor of Nihon yakimonoshi [The Concise History of Japanese Ceramics] (Bijutsu Shuppansha, 1998) and Yakimono wo shiru 12 no suteppu [Twelve Steps for Understanding Ceramics] (Tankosha, 2019).
-He has planned and overseen a wide variety of exhibitions including Mineo Okabe: A Retrospective (2007), About the Tea Ceremony—A Viewpoint on Contemporary Kogei (Studio Crafts) (2010), From Crafts to Kogei—In Commemoration of the 60th Japan Traditional Art Crafts Exhibition (2013), Celadon Now: Techniques and Beauty Handed Down from Southern Sung to Today (2014), Bizen: From Earth and Fire, Exquisite Forms (2019), and Modern Crafts and Tea Utensils: Furnishings in Each Season (2021).
+He is author of Kamabetsu gaido Nihon no yakimono: Seto [Kiln Guide, Japanese Ceramics: Seto] (Tankosha, 2002) and co-author of Nihon yakimonoshi [The Concise History of Japanese Ceramics] (Bijutsu Shuppansha, 1998), Yakimono wo shiru 12 no suteppu [Twelve Steps for Understanding Ceramics] (Tankosha, 2019), and other works.
+He has planned and overseen a wide variety of exhibitions, including Modern Crafts and Tea Utensils: Furnishings in Each Season (2021), Ceramics of the Past and of the Future: The Timelessness of Traditional Japanese Craft Arts (2022), Forms of Hitogata (2022), Pokémon×Kogei: Playful Encounters of Pokémon and Japanese Craft (2023), Shino Type by Suzuki Osamu, a Living National Treasure: In Commemoration of His Ninetieth Birthday (2024).

 Message

-Director, Ishikawa Prefectural Museum of Art; chairman, Tama Art University; former Commissioner for Cultural Affairs
+Director, Ishikawa Prefectural Museum of Art; Chair of the Board of Directors, Tama Art University; Former Commissioner for Cultural Affairs

 Born in 1944 in Dalian.
 Aoyagi specializes in the art and archaeology of ancient Rome.
-He has served as a professor at the University of Tokyo’s Faculty of Letters, the director of the National Museum of Western Art, and the Commissioner for Cultural Affairs.
-Aoyagi is currently a professor emeritus at the University of Tokyo, a professor at the Tokyo University of the Arts, a member of the Japan Academy, the director of the Yamanashi Prefectural Museum of Art, the chairman of the board of directors of Tama Art University, the director of the Archaeological Institute of Kashihara, Nara Prefecture, the Chairman of the Culture and Education Commission for the Tokyo 2020 Olympic and Paralympic Games, and the director of the Ishikawa Prefectural Museum of Art.
+He has served as dean of the Faculty of Letters, University of Tokyo, director of the National Museum of Western Art, and Commissioner for Cultural Affairs.
+Aoyagi is currently emeritus professor at the University of Tokyo, a member of the Japan Academy, chair of the Board of Directors of Tama Art University directors of Tama Art University, director of the Yamanashi Prefectural Museum of Art, director of the Archaeological Institute of Kashihara, Nara Prefecture, and director of the Ishikawa Prefectural Museum of Art.
 He has been involved with the excavation of ancient Roman archaeological sites in Italy for five decades.
-He is a recipient of numerous domestic awards including the NHK Broadcasting Culture Award (2011), the Medal of Honor with Purple Ribbon (2006), the Order of the Sacred Treasure, Gold and Silver Star (2017), and a recognized Person of Cultural Merit (2021).
-Internationally, he has been recognized in Italy with the Sebetia Ter International Award (2008), the Torquato Tasso Award (2017), and the Amedeo Maiuri International Award of Archaeology (2019).
+Aoyagi is recipient of numerous domestic awards including the NHK Broadcasting Culture Award (2011), the Medal of Honor with Purple Ribbon (2006), the Order of the Sacred Treasure, Gold and Silver Star (2017), and was recognized as a Person of Cultural Merit (2021).
+Internationally, he has received Italy’s Sebetia Ter International Award (2008), Torquato Tasso Award (2017), and Amedeo Maiuri International Archaeology Award (2019).
 He is a recipient of the Order of Merit of the Italian Republic (2002).
 His publications include Koteitachi no miyako Roma (Rome: The Metropolis of the Emperors), Roma teikoku (The Roman Empire), Bunka rikkokuron (Building a Nation of Culture), and Jinrui bunmei no reimei to kurekata (The Dawn and Dusk of Human Civilization).

 Message